orbit-love/orbit-model/README.md

 ### Measuring Presence

-The calculation of Presence is based on the number of days active in a given time range.
-This could mean measuring a community member's activity over a selected date range, channel, or sub-channel.
+One method of calculating Presence is for a member is to look at how many days they've been active in the community out of the last 30, 90, or 365.
+To get a more precise view, you can calculate Presence at the level of individual platforms (e.g. GitHub, Twitter, Discord) or other community-specific channels (e.g. events).

 # Orbit levels